Can You Dig?

 Previously, Barrick served on the music faculty of West Liberty University (WV) for six years and has taught in the public schools of Tennessee.
 A Selmer Paris saxophone artist, Barrick holds music degrees from the University of Nebraska-Lincoln (DMA), the University of Tennessee (MM) and Indiana University of Pennsylvania (BA and BS).

-Christopher will be presenting on his topic “Can You Dig?: Teaching Jazz Articulation and Style” at the 2016 NAfME National In-Service Conference this November in Grapevine, TX!
-Register today!
+Christopher presented on his topic “Can You Dig?: Teaching Jazz Articulation and Style” at the 2016 NAfME National Conference in Dallas, TX.
+Register today for the 2022 NAfME National Conference!

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.